DevelopedByToby/parallax/README.md

 This is my portfoilio website and is private, so hi myslef!
 -------------------------------------------------------------
-don't make any juge changes without conatcting me
+don't make any huge changes without conatcting me !------!
+NOTE- main.sass may be an unessential file.
+Check code.